RTEMS/rtems-docs/eng/req/items.rst

 test-target
     The attribute value shall be a string.
 It shall be the path to the generated target test case source file.

+test-teardown
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.

 .. _SpecTypeTestPlatformItemType: